shoaib-fateh/accelerate/README.md

-# Game Name
+# Accelerate

-Game Name is a simple HTML5 canvas game where the player controls a character and tries to avoid obstacles.
+Accelerate is a simple HTML5 canvas game where the player controls a character and tries to avoid obstacles.

 ## How to Play